pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_vanilla.rst

         device = torch.device(local_id)
         ...

-We only need to assign our :obj:`local_id`, our global :obj:`rank`, and the device we want to use.
+We first define our local :obj:`local_id` and our global :obj:`rank`.
+Here, :obj:`local_id` refers to the GPU device within a node we want to run the model on.
 To understand this better, consider a scenario where we use three nodes with 8 GPUs each.
 The 7th GPU on the 3rd node, or the 23rd GPU in our system, has the global process rank :obj:`22`, however, its local rank :obj:`local_id` is :obj:`6`.